 Under §1.469-4(a) of the Income Tax Regulations, a taxpayer's activities include those conducted through C corporations that are subject to section 469, S corporations, and partnerships.
-The activity in this case involves the rental of property to the taxpayer's wholly owned C corporation.
-Thus, because the taxpayer's wholly owned C corporation qualifies as a closely held C corporation, it is subject to section 469, and the taxpayer's activities include those conducted through the corporation.
+The activity in situation 2 involves the rental of property to a partnership in which the taxpayer is a partner.
+Thus, the taxpayer's activities include those conducted through the partnership.

-Because the activity involves the rental of property to the taxpayer's wholly owned C corporation, the income from the activity may be subject to the self-rental recharacterization rule of \$1.469-2(f)(6).
-Under that rule, the taxpayer's net rental
+Because the activity in situation 2 involves the rental of property to a partnership in which the taxpayer is a partner, the income from the activity may be subject to the self-